THE UMBRA INSTITUTE IS SCHEDULED TO REOPEN FOR THE FALL 2021 SEMESTER (SEPTEMBER 17 – DECEMBER 11, 2021)

 We anticipate that students may have physical or mental health needs while abroad that could relate to typical causes (such as an ear infection or roommate issues) or causes related to the coronavirus.
 Students will be able to receive the well-established mental and physical health support offered by the Institute.
-The Umbra APP allows students to books appointments on their smartphone and contact Umbra staff members that are on call 24/7.
-All Covid-19 tests are free when a case is suspected.
-In addition, Italy is working to address the needs of international students.
-Furthermore, the hospital system in Italy is considered to be “well-prepared” for future outbreaks.
+The Umbra Institute APPs allow students to book medical appointments on their smartphone or contact staff members that are on call 24/7.
+All covid-19 tests are free.
+In most regions, including Umbria, medical treatment will also be provided free of charge to all international students.
+Furthermore, the hospital system in Italy is considered to be well-prepared for future outbreaks.
 Our Risk Management team is regularly monitoring similar initiatives and will be sure to update this site with further details.

 ACADEMIC CONTINUITY WITH REMOTE RESOURCES